 After a review of the evidence, the County asserts that Section 10.07 "is clear and unambiguous."
 Neither party disputes that "employees receive their normal hours of pay for the holidays listed in the Contract."
 That pay, known as the "holiday allowance" grants time and one-half for all hours worked.
 The grievance reads more into that provision than "is intended and expressly provided."
 More specifically, Section 10.07 clearly denies the pyramiding of overtime rates that the grievance seeks.
-Glynn's November 6, 2006 letter to Vander Bloomen as well as his December 4 letter to Goetz placed the CCDSA as well the CCC on notice that if any pyramiding practice regarding holiday overtime existed, the County disavowed it.
+Glynn's November 6, 2006 letter placed the CCC on notice that if any pyramiding practice regarding holiday overtime existed, the County disavowed it.
 The County expressly noted its position throughout bargaining with each unit and in the January 4, 2007 clarification meeting with the CCC.
-The CCDSA was aware of the existence and content of the January 4 meeting.
-Each unit ratified the tentative agreement and thus each unit accepted the County's view of the effect of Section 10.07.
+The CCC ratified the tentative agreement, thus accepting the County's view of the effect of Section 10.07.
 To conclude otherwise would stretch the interpretation of Section 10.07 beyond the authority granted an arbitrator under Section 7.07, Step 5, e).

 A review of the evidence establishes that, "In this case, the County did everything right."
-Glynn's letters of November 6 and December 4, 2006 note County concern with "pyramiding" of hours resulting in payment of "overtime on top of overtime."
+Glynn's November 6 letter notes County concern with "pyramiding" of hours resulting in payment of "overtime on top of overtime."
 This notice has clear impact on the continuation of any "practice" enforceable under Section 8.04.
 Glynn's testimony establishes that the County alerted each unit throughout bargaining that the anti-pyramiding concern applied to overtime on a holiday.
 County AFSCME units agreed with the no pyramiding language prior to the County's tentative agreement with the CCC on November 17, 2006.
 CCDSA members in fact were so concerned about this point that they urged the CCC to clarify it prior to ratification.
-After Glynn again explained the County's position on January 4, 2007, the CCC ratified the tentative agreement without any objection to County views on the effect of Section 10.07.
-The CCDSA unit reached tentative agreement with the County on December 20, 2006, and ratified the tentative agreement after the "clarification" meeting with the CCC during which Glynn detailed County views on the effect of Section 10.07 on the payment of holiday overtime.
+After Glynn again explained the County's position on January 4, 2007, the CCC ratified the tentative agreement without any objection to the County's view of Section 10.07.

 Since Section 11.01 specifically governs holiday pay and is more specific than the overtime provisions of Article X, it follows that the premium pay for hours worked on a holiday is not subject to the compounding the grievances seek.
-There is no dispute that the County paid the holiday allowance and thus there should be no dispute that they were obligated to pay more.
+There is no dispute that the County paid the Holiday Allowance and thus there should be no dispute that they were obligated to pay more.

 Even though the Association failed to meet its burden of proving a binding past practice, the "no pyramiding" language of Section 10.07 is clear and "'trumps' past practice."
 More specifically, the Association showed only two instances of the alleged "practice."
-Those instances prove no more than County error in accounting for the holiday allowance.
+They prove no more than County error in accounting for the holiday allowance.
 What evidence there is on the point establishes that the County clearly notified the Association of the mistake.
 Nor is there evidence of County acquiescence in the Association's view of the practice over time.
 Even if there was, the record lacks evidence of any mutuality to the practice.

 Arbitral authority confirms the County's view of Section 10.07.
 A number of cases confirm that "employees are entitled to one premium rate, not two."
-More specifically here, it is not clear what Section 10.07 would refer to if not the holiday allowance.
+More specifically here, it is not clear what Section 10.07 would refer to if not the Holiday Allowance.
 Viewing the record as a whole demands that each grievance be denied.